Introduction

 As time goes on, your goals might evolve.
 Once you hit a goal, consider adopting a new one or move the bar higher — then rinse and repeat.

-In the end, sales enablement is first and foremost about attitude.
+In the end, making the most of these sales enablement best practices is about attitude.
 It’s a team approach to sales that gives everyone in the organization a support role in aligning resources to make the right sale to the right customer.
 Marketing plays an important role in ensuring the content and tools are used in a way that is relevant to each unique selling situation.
 And if you need help with more effectively aligning sales and marketing teams, we’ve got you covered.
 Check out how Act-On can help.